 Reach – The geographical scope of the organization in terms of its locations and services to its audience and customers.

-Region – Ringgold’s grouping of countries used for Identify Online, click here for the full list of countries by region.
+Region – Ringgold’s grouping of countries used for Identify Online, click here for the full list of countries grouped by region.

 Ringgold Identifier – Unique numerical organizational identifier assigned by Ringgold.
 Ringgold IDs are numeric, unique and sequentially assigned.
 They contain between four and six digits, but there is no limit to the number of digits, and the individual digits do not signify anything.
 Ringgold IDs are not recycled, so the number for a record which is deleted is never used again.